Updated June 11, 2026

 Launched April 8 in public beta.
 Anthropic-managed sandbox, built-in tools, server-sent event streaming.
 Use the managed-agents-2026-04-01 beta header.
 Paired with Routines, this is the full stack for hands-off agent work.

-Claude Code • New controls
+Claude Code • Effort controls

 xhigh effort, Auto mode for Max, /ultrareview